gabriel-rodriguez-garcia/genai_guardrails_deep_dive_days/README.md

 </div>

-5. Type in "SageMaker" into the search abr and click on SageMaker to access the service console.
+5. Type in "SageMaker" into the search bar and click on SageMaker to access the service console.
-6. Click on "Studio" on the top left and then Open Studio on the top right of the AWS console.
+6. Click on "Studio" on the top left and then "Open Studio" on the top right of the AWS console.
 7. Click on "Studio Classic" and then click on "Open" to access the SageMaker Studio Environment where you can run your python notebooks.
+This step can take a few minutes until your instances have been provisioned.
-8. Click on "Version Control Icon" on the top left and select clone repository.
-Insert the GitHub repository (https://github.com/gabriel-rodriguez-garcia/genai_guardrails_deep_dive_days.git) and clone.
+8. Click on the version control icon on the top left and select "Clone a repository".
+Insert the GitHub repository (https://github.com/gabriel-rodriguez-garcia/genai_guardrails_deep_dive_days.git) and click on clone.
+Alternatively you can open a terminal and clone the repo using standard git comands.
-9. You are ready to go !
+9. You are all set and ready to apply some GenAI guardrails !

 ### Choose a notebook environment